 Raccoons and skunks are two smaller animals that are most commonly seen by campers.
 Be sure to avoid getting close to either of these critters if possible.
 Raccoons will bite if they feel threatened, which can transfer diseases to you.
 And as for skunks, we all know what happens when someone gets to close to them.

 Snakes are a common phobia among people, but fortunately, encounters with snakes are rare.
 Many snakes just stay in one spot all day and wait for prey to pass by, and most are easily scared off if you walk too close to them.
 However, you should be familiar with any venomous snakes in the area, just in case.

 Insects can also be a problem while camping, but they’re easy to ward off with long pants and shirts and some bug spray.
-Wear concealing clothing and keep your sugary foods stored when you aren’t eating them to protect yourself from mosquitos and bees.
+Wear concealing clothing (Don’t forget about footwear: Quality vegan hiking boots or similarly closed-toe shoes are preferable) and keep your sugary foods stored when you aren’t eating them to protect yourself from mosquitos and bees.

 Animals with Rabies

 Popular media has made rabies seem a lot more common than it actually is, and it’s also given people a very specific idea of what rabies looks like.
 In reality, it’s quite a bit different than the foaming-at-the-mouth image of rabies we’re used to seeing.
 Here are some signs to look out for: